joshdgreen77/ALS-Variant-Viewer-/README.md

 #### Helper functions
 ##### `clinvar.parse` function

-**Purpose:** Polish, extract, and web scrape additional information about the processed clinvar data.
+**Purpose:** Polish, extract, and web scrape Clinical Significance, Protein Consequence, Nucleotide Consequence, and Review Criteria from the processed ClinVar data.

 ```
 # function for parsing and extracting information from the processed clinvar data----------